 - Visiting Antelope Canyon – Is it worth the hassle?

-1. Visiting Antelope Canyon during a flash floods is dangerous.
+1. Visiting Antelope Canyon during a flash flood is dangerous.

 Some people think Antelope Canyon is a national park.
 I can actually see why.
 It would have certainly become a national park had it not been on Navajo land.
 It is one of several Navajo tribal parks, maintained by tribal authorities.